mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-05-02-emperor-palpatine-portrait.md

 ---
-layout: work
+layout: media
 title: "&#147;And now, young Skywalker... you will die.&#148;"
-description: "PaperFaces portrait Emperor Palpatine drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait Emperor Palpatine drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-emperor-palpatine-lg.jpg
   thumb: paperfaces-emperor-palpatine-150.jpg